 You've probably thought about quitting your job at least once or twice in the past few years (if not, congrats — we love our jobs, but we're all a little jealous).
-And, in those moments, if you're like us, perhaps you've thought to yourself, "Wouldn't it be nice if I were the boss?"
+And, in those moments, if you're like us, perhaps you've thought to yourself, "Wouldn't it be nice if I

 Seriously, though, what if you called the shots and you were the one who got all the credit for all the amazing stuff you worked on every day?
 What if the by-product of your daily efforts was something that belonged entirely to you?
 Pretty tempting, right?

 And, also, pretty scary.
 Because the flip side of owning all of the success is taking the fall for all the failures.
 It's not having a real safety net if the business doesn't turn a profit (no severance package, nobody to pay into your benefits and life insurance — the list goes on).

 Yeah, the rift between the pros and cons here is pretty wide.
 So, we chatted with a former magazine editor who recently took the leap into entrepreneur-dom.
 Rachel Mount Hofstetter just wrote